arabog/IAM-Policy/ReadMe.md

 ![bucketpolicy](Summary.png?raw=true "bucketpolicy")

 14. Each resource in the AWS gets a unique identifier, ARN.
-The newly created policy will also get its ARN, such as,arn:aws:iam::572815612669:policy/BucketPolicy shown in the snapshot above.
+The newly created policy will also get its ARN, such as, arn:aws:iam::572815612669:policy/BucketPolicy shown in the snapshot above.